How to Grow Your LinkedIn Network

 I’ve never been one to hold back the personal stuff for Facebook, because I don’t use Facebook.
 My friends hang out on LinkedIn, so that’s where I post.

 We were the first Networking group that I knew to make the switch.
 And it wasn’t easy.
-I went from having sell out sales every fortnight to launching online with 13 people.
+I went from bustling in-person events to starting with just 13 people online.

 We used LinkedIn to talk about the changes and numbers quickly rose.